GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 ### VPC Service Controls configuration

+The `vpc_sc` variable controls VPC-SC configuration and project auto-discovery via Cloud Asset Inventory.
+VPC-SC configuration can also leverage YAML factories via the `factories_config` variable.
+Both variables mostly pass through to the underlying [`vpc-sc` module](../../../modules/vpc-sc/), which serves as a reference for their individual types.

+The `vpc_sc` variable has the following attributes:

+- `access_levels`, `egress_policies`, `ingress_policies` define the corresponding objects, internally merged with any data coming from the YAML factories
+- `perimeter_default` configures the single organization-wide perimeter by referencing access levels and policies by key, setting included projects, and allowing to turn on dry run mode
+- `resource_discovery` controls automatic discovery of projects via Asset Inventory, and allows defining inclusion and exclusions lists

+A few things to note on the default perimeter

+- writer identities for sinks defined in the bootstrap stage are passed through via output files, and automatically included in an ingress policy
+- the perimeter is brought up in enforced mode by default
+- project discovery is turned on by default and includes all projects in the organization

-This is an example that activates the default perimeter, with a single broad geo-based access level.
+The following example configures the default perimeter, with a single broad geo-based access level.
 Refer to the [vpc-sc module](../../../modules/vpc-sc/) for details on how to configure ingress/egress policies, and how to leverage the YAML factories.
+The perimeter is set to enforced mode and leverages auto discovery of projects.

-The YAML-based access level used by the factory, in the default folder path  which can be changed via the `factories_config` variable:
+The following YAML file leverages factories to configure the broad geo-based access level (the factory path can be changed via the `factories_config` variable):

 ```yaml
 # data/vpc-sc/access-levels/geo-default.yaml